backstreetbrogrammer/11_JavaSpark/README.md

 cluster can then add to it using the `add()` method.
 However, they **cannot** read its **value**.
 Only the driver program can read the accumulator’s value, using its `value()` method.

+For accumulator updates performed inside `actions` only, Spark guarantees that each task’s update to the accumulator will only be applied once, i.e. restarted tasks will not update the value.

+In `transformations`, users should be aware of that each task’s update may be applied more than once if tasks or job stages are re-executed.

+Accumulators do not change the `lazy` evaluation model of Spark.
+If they are being updated within an operation on an RDD, their value is only updated once that RDD is computed as part of an action.
+Consequently, accumulator updates are not guaranteed to be executed when made within a lazy transformation like `map()`.

 ---